NXP/el2go-agent/zephyr/samples/el2go_agent/README.rst

     By default, the demo is executing a connection to both clouds when IOT_AGENT_MQTT_ENABLE is enabled;
     To enable or disable them individually, use the AWS_ENABLE and AZURE_ENABLE macros respectively.

+    When creating the secure objects on EdgeLock 2GO, Custom policies should be chosen.
+    Additionally for the ECC key pair following options should be selected:
+    - Device Lifecycle should match the lifecycle of the device on which the application will run
+    - Permitted algorithm should be set to ECDSA SHA 256
+    - SIGN HASH usage should be selected
+    For the X.509 certificate following options should be selected:
+    - Device Lifecycle should match the lifecycle of the device on which the application will run
+    - EXPORT usage should be selected

 5. [Optional] In order to maximize the TF-M ITS performance, the maximum supported blob size is set to 2908 bytes.
 In case you want to support bigger blobs (8K is the maximum size supported by PSA), you need to change the following three variables: